Behind the Build

 Closed-Back vs. Open-Back vs. Ported Guitar Cabinets: What's the Difference?

-When it comes to electric guitar tone, your amplifier head might get all the glory, but your speaker cabinet is the only thing really "making sound".
-The type of cabinet you choose can dramatically shape your sound, affecting everything from transient response, to bass response and even spatial projection.
-Let's dive into a closed-back vs open-back vs ported guitar cabinets comparison and help you understand the differences a bit better.
+When it comes to electric guitar tone, your amplifier head might get all the glory, but your speaker cabinet is the only thing really “making sound.”

 • Tight, controlled bass response